phung-phu/Midwest-Demographics-Visualizations/README.md

 # Midwest Demographics
 Create a Shiny application giving users the ability to interact with a visual representation of the midwest dataset.
-Uses the midwest dataset, which is built into the ggplot2 package.
+Uses the Midwest dataset, which is built into the ggplot2 package.

 - **[Link to my shinyapps.io](https://phung-phu.shinyapps.io/a8-midwest/)**